In this tip:

 When you have planted onion sets in early spring (March, April), you better lay some dry hay or mowed short grass between and around the little onion plants.
 The soil will not dry out so fast, the onion plants grow well and show less diseases and damage of onion flies or leaf miner flies.

-At later planted onion sets, you can also put dry hay between and around the onion plants.
-That works well too.
-In short, hay around all onion plants is okay.
+You can always put dry hay on the soil between and around the onion plants.
+That works well always.

 A6) Test: planting date and hay around.